 Scottish pop duo Hue And Cry release their 16th studio album: Everybody on May 29.
-Brothers Greg and Pat Kane, who initially rose to fame in the 80s with Labour of Love (and their debut album Seduced and Abandoned) are back with a set of songs that prove how they can shapeshift and evolve their sound.
+Brothers Greg and Pat Kane, who initially rose to fame in the 80s with Labour of Love (and their debut album Seduced and Abandoned) are back with a set of songs that prove their ability to continue to shapeshift and evolve their sound.

-The new album came together over two years of experimentation, as the duo immersed themselves in analogue and digital music tech – DeepMind arpeggiators, hydrasynths, wavetables and classic drum machines, with the album mixed by Yoad Nevo (Pet Shop Boys and Duran Duran).
+The new album came together over two years of experimentation, as the duo immersed themselves in analogue and digital music tech – DeepMind arpeggiators, hydrasynths, wavetables and classic drum machines.
+The album is mixed by Yoad Nevo (Pet Shop Boys and Duran Duran).

 Hue And Cry have long been known for weaving their political convictions into their lyrics, and that commitment remains intact.
-However, their focus has evolved to reflect the complexities of the modern world, addressing issues such as climate change, social polarisation and a growing sense of powerlessness.
+However, their focus has evolved to reflect the complexities of the modern world, as they turn to address issues such as climate change, social polarisation and a growing sense of powerlessness.

 That positive spirit kicks off the album with Stronger, an energetic opener bubbling up from somewhere deep in its soul.
 Driven by pulsing synths and an uplifting groove, it sets the tone with its message of resilience and hope: “let the softest kind of power make me stronger.”
 The message is reinforced in the following number Everybody Deserves To Be Loved.
-And Pat’s distinctive, strong baritone remains the same.
+And Pat’s distinctive baritone remains as powerful as ever.

 Everybody demonstrates that Hue And Cry remain creatively ambitious and willing to explore new directions.
-If there’s any criticism here it’s that the duo felt the need to constrict all the songs to, on average, four minutes long: they could have squeezed more out of some of the compositions to fully let them shine.
-Force Majeure feels like it has a lot more to give.
-Their embrace of technology, combined with a continued commitment to emotionally honest songwriting, gives the album its warmth and energy.
+If there’s any criticism here, it’s in the shape of the tracks.
+It’s a shame the duo felt the need to constrict all the songs to, on average, four minutes long: they could have squeezed a lot more out of some of the compositions, coax more out of them and fully let them blossom.
+Force Majeure is just one that feels like it has a lot more to give.
+However Pat and Glen’s embrace of technology, combined with a continued commitment to emotionally honest songwriting, gives the album a real warmth and energy.

 Everybody track listing